Southwest District (Penang)

-Although Penang Island consists of two districts, both fall under the jurisdiction of the city of George Town, which encompasses the entirety of the island plus the surrounding islets.
-The city's jurisdiction is exercised by the Penang Island City Council in the centre of George Town, which lies within the Northeast Penang Island District.

 History

 In 1786, the British East India Company had taken control of Penang Island, establishing the city of George Town at the island's northeastern tip.
 For several decades since, the island was governed directly from George Town, with no administrative divisions on the island.

-In 1888, a District and Land Office was established in Balik Pulau at the southwest of the island.
-Thus, the Southwest Penang Island District was created, effectively dividing Penang Island into two districts.
-Both districts first appeared in official maps of Penang dating back to the 1890s.
+In 1888, a District and Land Office was established at Balik Pulau at the southwest of the island.
+Thus, the Southwest District was created, effectively dividing the island into two districts.
+Both districts first appeared in official maps dating back to the 1890s.

-Geography

-The Southwest Penang Island District covers southern and western Penang Island, as well as parts of the island's central hill ranges.
-Under the district are the following towns and residential areas.

-Towns

-Residential areas and villages

-The Southwest Penang Island District comprises 16.8% of Penang's total land mass.
-It is further divided into 22 mukims.